 Distinguished Alumni 2018

-Shara Clevenger Brice was born in Houston, Texas, and started attending Ray-Pec Schools in 7th grade.
+Shara (Clevenger) Brice started attending Ray-Pec schools in 7th grade and graduated with the Class of 1987.
 Shara served as a class officer (treasurer, then president) all four years of high school.
-She was editor-in-chief of The Panther Times, and student correspondent to the Southland Star.
-A charter member of the Missouri Teen Institute, Shara led initiatives such as SADD, Natural Helpers, and HART.
-She was an inaugural member of the 1985 Missouri Scholars Academy, and attended Girls State in 1986.
+She was editor-in-chief of The Panther Times.
+A charter member of the Missouri Teen Institute, she led organizations such as SADD, Natural Helpers, and HART.
+She attended Girls State and was one of 300 students selected to attend the first Missouri Scholars Academy.
 As a student, Shara led initiatives which resulted in weighted classes and Project Graduation being introduced to Ray-Pec.

-With her sister, Alisa Clevenger Quest, she founded CheerBringers of America in 1984, and the Foxwood Springs Intergenerational Academy in 1989.
+With her sister, Alisa Quest, she founded Cheerbringers of America in 1984, and Foxwood Springs Intergenerational Academy in 1989.
 Shara received the Class of 1987 RP Principal’s Award.

 Shara graduated Summa Cum Laude from William Jewell College in 1991, and was honored as America’s Top 20 “All-USA Academic Team” by USA Today in 1991.
-She was awarded Missouri’s Outstanding Pledge, by Delta Zeta sorority in 1988, and received the 1990 Florence Hood Miner award for outstanding philanthropic leadership.
-Shara earned her graduate degree at the University of Missouri - Kansas City, where she was the recipient of the Arthur Mag Fellowship.
-The Missouri Jaycee’s selected Shara as the Missouri Citizen of the Year in 1991.
+Shara earned her graduate degree at UMKC, where she received the Arthur Mag Fellowship.
+The Missouri Jaycees selected Shara as the Missouri Citizen of the Year in 1991.

 Shara married Rev. Jonathan Brice and moved to England in 1992.
 She developed the Epping Forest Council for Voluntary Service to support 700 voluntary organizations, and was honored with the British Home Office “Make a Difference” Award in 1995.
 Shara founded Ascension Eagles in 1996, the London Cheerleading Academy in 2002, and Talent Central UK in 2010.
 Today, these London-based leadership charities continue to serve over 1,000 youth per month.